 Wireless encoders are good and helps reduce the clutter in a physical recording environment.
 But, they have some inherent cons.
 Wi-fi connected encoders might get their signals messed with neighboring signals.
 Also, if there are plenty of users logging into the same wifi network, the live stream has a fatty chance of being disrupted.

-If using a wireless encoder is the only option you have, go for a dedicated wifi with good throw area for a buffer-free live stream.
+Using a cloud video encoder is the only option you have, go for dedicated wifi with good throw area for a buffer-free live stream.
 On the other hand, you can go for a wired encoder which will ensure that the stream flows uninterruptedly at all times.

 All this feels over too over the top for you?
 A live streaming solution can make things easier.
 From encoding the video to compressing it for global delivery, the solution can take care of everything without putting much pressure on you.